shubhamraj-24/RBAC-UI/README.md

 ---

-## **License**
-This project is licensed under the MIT License - see the LICENSE file for details.

----

 ## **Conclusion**
-This RBAC UI project offers a simple yet functional implementation of a Role-Based Access Control system with...
+This RBAC UI project offers a simple yet functional implementation of a Role-Based Access Control system with a clean user interface for managing users, roles, and permissions.
+The use of React and Material UI ensures that the application is both responsive and user-friendly.